 NOTE: The oven can operate while the Minute Timer is in use.
 To see the Minute Timer while the oven is cooking, touch TIMER SET.
+The Display will return to the cooking time countdown in 3 seconds.

 1. Touch TIMER SET.